Drakkar-Software/OctoBot-Docs/Advanced_Usage/OctoBot-0.4.md

 About OctoBot 0.4
 -----------------

-OctoBot 0.4 is a complete rework of OctoBot, while it doesn\'t change a lot on the appearance (for now), its core engine is completely different.
+OctoBot 0.4 is a complete rework of OctoBot, while it doesn't change a lot on the appearance (for now), its core engine is completely different.